sebanalysis/sebanalysis.github.io/_posts/2022-10-09-powershell-ui.md

 ## PowerShell Profile

-You will need to import all of these modules every time you start up by adding them to the PowerShell profile.
-I have described this in [PowerShell profile](./pwsh-profile).
+You will need to import both of the following modules every time you start up by adding them to the PowerShell profile.
+I have described the process of creating a profile in [PowerShell profile](./pwsh-profile).

 > See my PowerShell profile: __[Download](../assets/pwsh.ps1)